joseph777-e/GALAXY-SIMULATION/README.md

 ## Tech

-Plain **HTML + CSS + JavaScript** with the Canvas API.
-No frameworks or build step.
+Plain **HTML + CSS + JavaScript** used AI to build most structures for the java script phyics engine and the maths calculation for speed and gravity outcomes but i also had to debugg many things on my own.

 ## License

 Personal project — use and modify freely.
+But it would be bettter if u also supported ty... :)